Senior 19 min · March 05, 2026

 Temperature 15°C found at index: -1 (−1 means not found)

 Interviewers love asking 'can you write both the iterative and recursive versions?'
-Having both ready — and knowing the tradeoff (stack frames vs. loop overhead) — instantly signals you understand the algorithm deeply, not just by memory.
+Having both ready — and knowing the tradeoff (O(log n) stack frames for recursive vs O(1) space for iterative) — instantly signals you understand the algorithm deeply, not just by memory.

 Production Insight

-Recursive binary search on large arrays in languages without tail-call optimisation can cause StackOverflowError in extreme cases.
+Recursive binary search on large arrays in languages without tail-call optimisation (Java, Python, JavaScript) can theoretically cause StackOverflowError in extreme cases, though binary search's O(log n) depth makes this practically impossible for array-based search.
+The real risk is if you accidentally write non-halving recursion.

-Rule: recursive is fine for interviews; iterative for production.
+Rule: recursive is fine for interviews and readability; iterative for production systems.

 Key Takeaway